Skip to main content

 The ADA’s Requirement for a “reasonably Designed” Program

 This systems-biology perspective provides a robust scientific foundation for the ADA’s requirement that a wellness program be “reasonably designed to promote health or prevent disease.”
-A program that, by its very design, activates a chronic and demonstrably suppresses healthy endocrine function fails this test.
+A program that, by its very design, activates a chronic stress response and demonstrably suppresses healthy endocrine function fails this test.

 It is not reasonably designed because it ignores the fundamental principles of neuroendocrinology.
 It becomes a form of subterfuge, where the stated goal of health promotion is undermined by the coercive methods used to achieve it.